AlexeyGordiychenko/scp_python_bootcamp/Day03/README.md

   into a `body` of a page, saying `<h1>Mr. Robot, you are hacked!</h1>`, where 'Mr. Robot' is a parsed pronoun and name.
 - Fourth, it needs to inject a script below into a `body` of a page as well.
-If everything is okay, when the 'Send' button is pressed, you should see the word "hacked" appearing in an alert window.
+If everything is okay, when the `Send` button is pressed, you should see the word "hacked" appearing in an alert window.

     ```
     <script>